0xPolygon/polygon-docs/docs/zkEVM/get-started/zkevm-gas-station.md

 ```

 - {`safelow`, `standard`, `fast`, `fastest`} are gas prices in Gwei, you can use these prices before sending the transaction off to Polygon zkEVM, depending upon your needs
-- `blockTime`, in seconds, gives the average block time of the network
+- `blockTime`, in seconds, gives the average block time of the network.
-- `blockNumber` provides the information of the latest block mined when the recommendation was made
+- `blockNumber` provides the information of the latest block mined when the recommendation was made.